Juliet's Tomb and Frescoes Museum

 - M_MUSTS

-The Guarienti room contains the reconstruction of an interior of a 16th century Veronese palace, the Guarienti ai Filippini palace, in which the frescoes that decorated the walls have been placed in their original arrangement.
-The subject of this pictorial cycle has not yet been fully clarified, although it is possible to recognize some mythological or allegorical figures: Mercury with the caduceus, Venus with two cupids, Diana the huntress, the allegory of Fame with a trumpet, portrayals of river divinities and of water nymphs.
+In the Sala delle Muse da Casa Guarienti, a 16th-century Veronese palace environment has been reconstructed, specifically the Guarienti Palace at the Filippini, relocating the frescoes that decorated its walls in their original arrangement.
+The subject of this pictorial cycle has not yet been fully clarified, although some mythological or allegorical figures can be recognized: Mercury with the caduceus, Venus with two Erotes, Diana the Huntress, the allegory of Fame with a trumpet, depictions of river deities and water nymphs.

 FAQ

-The building housed a convent, dedicated to San Francesco al Corso.
+The building housed a convent dedicated to San Francesco al Corso.

 Are private celebrations possible at Juliet's Tomb?

-Is it possible to access to the monument with animals?
+Is it possible to access the monument with animals?

 When to visit